ThibChss/turbo_toastifier/README.md

 - ⚡ Stimulus controllers for smooth interactions
 - 🎯 Simple API with helper methods
 - 🔧 Easy to customize styles
+- ⏸️ Pause on hover - messages pause their animation when hovered
+- 📋 Queue system - messages only start disappearing after the first one is removed

 ## Installation